This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 You know I like to focus on budget-friendly skincare products for the most part, so I knew I needed to include this Inkey List new(ish) launch.

 The Inkey List Ectoin Hydro-Barrier Serum works really well in my opinion.
-It’s fairly simple and it uses ectoin, which is an ingredient you pretty much can’t go wrong with.
-Overall I really recommend this protective barrier serum to anyone with pretty much any skin type.
+It’s fairly simple, and it uses ectoin, which is an ingredient you pretty much can’t go wrong with.
+Overall, I really recommend this protective barrier serum to anyone with pretty much any skin type.

 8. Dermatica Daily Hydration 5HA+Cica Serum

 This Dermatica Daily Hydration serum combines five types of hyaluronic acid with centella and niacinamide.
-It’s ideal to repair and protect your skin barrier on a daily basis, without using an overwhelming barrier restore cream that may cause breakouts like Cicaplast, for example.
+It’s ideal to repair and protect your skin barrier on a daily basis, without using an overwhelming barrier restore cream that may cause breakouts, like Cicaplast, for example.

 You could use this every morning, every night or both!
 I use my Purito serum (old formula) every morning and night.